unibo-dtm-se-2324-myplants/report/sections/04-development/index.md

 ## Implementation Details

+1. **Programming Languages**
+   - The frontend is developed using HTML, CSS, and JavaScript.
+   - The backend is developed using Node.js and Express.

+2. **APIs and Libraries**
+   - The OpenAI API is be used for plant identification and analysis.
+   - Multer is used for handling image file uploads on the server side.

+3. **Tools and Platforms**
+   - The application should be hosted on a cloud platform (e.g., AWS, Heroku, or Vercel).
+   - Git is used for version control.

+## Dependencies

+- **dotenv** (`^16.4.5`): Used to load environment variables from a `.env` file into `process.env` for secure configuration management.
+(OpenAI API keys)

+- **express** (`^4.19.2`): A web framework for Node.js, used to handle HTTP requests and build the backend server.

+- **multer** (`^1.4.5-lts.1`): Middleware for handling multipart/form-data, specifically for uploading plant images.

+- **openai** (`^4.45.0`): Used to interact with the OpenAI API for plant image identification and care recommendations.

 ### Personal Learnings and Growth

 Throughout the development of **PlantAI**, I experienced significant personal growth in my technical abilities.
 Prior to this project, I was unfamiliar with several key technologies, but by tackling the challenges presented, I gained a much deeper understanding of how to build a complex, fully functional application.